ErichDylus/Open-Source-Law/forms/legal/DE Series LLC Operating Agreement.md

 IX.
 RECORDS, REPORTS AND TAXES
 Books and Records.
 The Manager will maintain all of the information required to be maintained by the Act at the Company's principal office, with copies available upon reasonable notice by any Member or its authorized representatives for any purpose reasonably related to that Member's status as a member, including as applicable:
-a.	true and full information regarding the status of the business and financial condition of the Company;
+a.	true and full information regarding the status of the business and financial condition of the Company (which may be evidenced in whole or in part, as applicable, by publicly verifiable information as to the Company Blockchain Address);
 b.	promptly after becoming available, a copy of the Company's federal, state and local income tax returns, if any, for each Fiscal Year;
 c.	a current list of the full name and last known business, residence, mailing or blockchain wallet address of that Member and each Manager;
 d.	a copy of this Agreement and all amendments, together with executed copies of (i) any powers of attorney and (ii) any other document pursuant to which this Agreement or any amendments have been executed or have been deemed to be executed; and